Pat-Lafon/Cobb_Artifact/README.md

 ### Docker

-We provide a Docker image with the sufficient dependencies installed which can be constructed from the included Dockerfile(see `dockerfile` and `base_z3_dockerfile`, example usage can be found in the `make image` command of the `Makefile`) with a Docker installation.
+We provide a Docker image with the sufficient dependencies installed.
+If you would like, this image can be re-constructed from the included Dockerfile(see `dockerfile` and `base_z3_dockerfile`, example usage can be found in the `make image` command of the `Makefile`) with a Docker installation.